rusefi/rusefi_documentation/Lua-Scripting.md

 ## Writing Your Script

-The entire Lua script is read at startup, then a function called `onTick` is called periodically by rusEFI.
+The entire Lua script is read at startup, then a script function called `onTick` is called periodically by rusEFI.

 Here is a simple script you can run to illustrate this behavior: